Menu

 Types of Power of Attorney

-When you appoint an attorney there are a number of choices that must be made about the kinds of decisions the attorney will be able to make and when the attorney can act for you.
+When you appoint an attorney there are choices that must be made about what decisions the attorney will be able to make and when they can act for you.
 It is important to consider the options and have a power of attorney document that suits your needs.

 You can always also continue to act for yourself as long as you have capacity.